tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

   validator clerk_fdw_validator;
 ```

-Next, create a server object.
+Next, we create a server object.
 This is where we configure the connection to the source data system.
 In the case of Clerk.dev, we need to provide our API key.
 The server object also needs to know which FDW to use, so we direct it to the clerk_wrapper we created above.

 ```sql
 CREATE SERVER clerk_server